imagidan/Jetson-Carrier-Board/README.md

 # Jetson Carrier Board

 This carrier board supports Jetson Nano, Xavier NX and the upcoming Orin NX.
-This project requires Kicad 6.0 to be modified.
-Make sure the libraries in the JetsonCarrierBoard/lib/symbols folder are loaded by going into Preferences > Manage Symbol Libraries and by adding the libraries.

 It is a lightweight carrier board for a drone.
 Here are some of its features:
 * Stereo Microphone compatible